Video games from the 80s were a starting point for games we see today.

 By eating lots of dots and avoiding deadly monsters, it was one of the best video games for the 80s.

-It involves a cartoon that you needed to control its fate.
+It involves a cartoon you needed to control on the road.

-Road Runner would take a pause to eat some bird seeds and at the same time avoid being hit by moving cars.
+Road Runner would eat some bird seeds and avoid being hit by moving cars.

-The game was discharged in 1982 and has remained famous since then.
+Discharged in 1982, this game has remained famous since then.

 The little creature had to hop from one square to the other changing colors.